reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 meaningful name we can clearly specify its intent.
 We will see how we can convert the above into a much meaningful query in [Writing Queries With Specifications section](#writing-queries-with-specifications).

-Specifications allow us to write queries programmatically and because of this fact, we can build dynamic queries based on user input.
+Specifications allow us to write queries programmatically and because of this fact, we can build queries dynamically based on user input.
 We will see it in more detail in [Dynamic Queries With Specifications section](#dynamic-queries-with-specifications).

 ## Setting Things Up